benhvt/PostClusteringDifferenceTesting/README.md

     -   `power_comp_merge.R`

 -   **codes_figureS5** contains simulation codes for Figure S5:
-    Evaluation of the computational times of our three proposed tests.
+    Additional simulation studies to evaluate the impact of the sample size.

-    -   `time.R`
+    -   `sample_size.R`

--   **codes_figureS6** contains simulation codes for Figure S6: Impact
+-   **codes_figureS7** contains simulation codes for Figure S7: Impact
     of a miss-specification of the distributional assumption under the null.

     -   `distributional_assumption.R`

+-   **codes_sectionS3** contains simulations codes for all the Supplementary Section S3

 #### simulations-results